Bryaryounesi/INTPCode/3MonthProject/README.md

 - **Data handling and basic math sections** completed for Month 1 and Month 2
 - The Computer Vision portion will continue in the next five-month program, but this repository now reflects the **foundational data skills** portion

+## Daily Log
+A detailed daily log documenting each exercise and key learnings is available in `DailyLog.md`.